OpenCTI-Platform/docs/docs/administration/fintel-designs.md

 # Fintel Design

 Fintel design are used to customize and preview your own fintel template.
-You can know add your own colors and logo to the template.
+You can now create fintel designs to produce finished intelligence documents matching your organization's brand guidelines.

 ## Create a fintel design
 Fintel designs can be configured on the "Settings > Customization > Fintel designs" menu.